 Most senior executives look at the speed at which results can be obtained.
 While organizations consider the costs and the containment of costs essential, time to productivity has historically been the most critical element.
-This crucial element is why productivity (how much work an employee can perform in a specific time) has been quantified mainly in minutes, hours, days, months, and years and translated into impact on company growth.
+This crucial element is why productivity (the amount of work an employee can accomplish in a specific time) has been quantified mainly in minutes, hours, days, months, and years, and translated into its impact on company growth.

-Not all employees, even those in the same roles and assigned responsibilities, will perform at the same performance levels.
+Not all employees, even those in the same roles and assigned responsibilities, will have the same level of performance.
 There will always be workers who excel, workers who don’t, and a larger group who form the minimum acceptable productivity measure used for all employees.

-However, time alone doesn’t tell the entire picture about employee impact on company success.
-It can be difficult, for example, to quantify three different employees based merely on time and productivity.
-Employee A may appear to be doing a superior job but utilizes support others do not.
+However, time alone doesn’t tell the entire story about an employee’s impact on company success.
+It can be not easy, for example, to quantify three different employees based merely on time and productivity.
+Employee A may appear to be doing a superior job, but utilizes support that others do not.
 Employee B may appear competent while creating additional work for peers or other departments.
-And finally, Employee C may be challenged more than the average worker due to workplace culture.
+And finally, Employee C may be more challenged than the average worker due to the workplace culture.

-As noted, time alone doesn’t reflect employee performance issues that are due to workplace culture such as hiring practices, training/education, morale, workload balance, team dynamics, accuracy, etc. (See model below.)
+As noted, time alone doesn’t reflect employee performance issues that are due to workplace culture, such as hiring practices, training and education, morale, workload balance, team dynamics, and accuracy, among others.
+(See model below.)

 Organization Perception | Ideal Worker | Metrics that Time Alone Doesn’t Track |